pedroassumpcao/incident/examples/bank/README.md

 The aggregate will implement two functions:

-* `execute/1`, it will receive a command and based on the business logic, append an event or return an error;
+* `execute/1`, it will receive a command and based on the business logic and on the current aggregate state, return a new event or an error;
 * `apply/2`, it will receive an event and an aggregate state, returning the new aggregate state;

+The aggregate logic is pure functional, there is no side effects.

 ```elixir
 defmodule Bank.BankAccount do